Cross-domain Random Pre-training with Prototypes for Reinforcement Learning: Methodology

 where ${\rm sum}(C,1)$ denotes the row addition and $\rm diag(\cdot)$ denotes the diagonalization of a matrix.
 Similarly, the column normalization is defined as the following:

 where ${\rm sum}(C,0)$ denotes the column addition.
 The doubly-normalization, $\rm dou(\cdot)$, consists of one row normalization and one column normalization:

 Three times of doubly-normalization is applied on $C$ to obtain target matrix $T$.
-The $i$-th row of $T$ is the cluster assignment target $q_{t_i+1}$ of the frame $x_{t_i}$.
+The $i$-th row of $T$ is the clustering assignment target $q_{t_i+1}$ of the frame $x_{t_i}$.
 Combined with the probabilities $p_{t_i}$ computed by Eq.(1), the comparative loss over all frames is calculated as the following:

-During the training process, the prototypes serve as cluster centers for the selected samples.
-They are randomly initialized at the beginning and then gradually expand their coverage to the visited states in the latent space, which is done through the traction of samples.
+When accomplishing clustering assignment tasks (optimizing the comparative loss), the prototypes serve as cluster centers for the selected samples.
+They are randomly initialized at the beginning and then gradually expand their coverage to the visited states in the latent space, which is done through the traction of samples \cite{r12}.
+These prototypes together shape the latent representation space and determine the learning effect.
 Intuitively, facilitating the diffusion and coverage of prototypes can (i) accelerate the training process and (ii) make prototypes wider cluster centers, leading to a wider and more distinguishable latent space, i.e., a stronger encoder.
-To this end, we design a novel intrinsic loss aiming to accelerate the diffusion of the prototypes, which is done by increasing the difference between prototypes.
+Motivated by this, an intrinsic loss is employed along with the comparative loss, aiming to accelerate the diffusion of the prototypes, which is done by increasing the difference between prototypes.
 Specifically, the difference between two $l_2$-normalized prototypes (unit vectors) can be well measured by their cosine similarity:

 where the hats over $c_j$ and $c_k$ mean $l_2$-normalization.
 Our intrinsic loss is based on this cosine similarity: